Construction Defect Lawyer in Charleston, SC

 - Contract disputes: We work to resolve these matters using diplomacy, mediation and arbitration to keep your project moving forward.
 When necessary, our litigation expertise is applied to obtain the best results in court.

-- Mechanic's Liens: One who has worked on a property has 90 days from the last date worked to file and serve a lien to collect money owed.
+- Mechanic's Liens: A Contractor who has worked on a property has 90 days from the last date worked to file and serve a lien to collect money owed.
 Otherwise, this right is lost.
 The prevailing party may be entitled to recoup attorney's fees and costs.
-We represent contractors, subcontractors, material suppliers, and homeowners.
+On these claims, we represent contractors, subcontractors, material suppliers, and homeowners (defending).

-- Miller Act Claims: One who has not been paid for materials and/or labor supplied to a federal government project has remedies under the Miller Act.
+- Miller Act Claims: Provides a remedy to a contractor who has not been paid for materials and/or labor supplied to a federal government project.

 - Professional malpractice: For and against architects, engineers, and real estate agents.

-- Water intrusion & wood rot: Moisture penetration in a building structure without dissipation results in rotting wood and damaged materials as well as mold.
-Incorrect construction may lead to moisture intrusion in wood, vinyl or wood siding, brick, stone, or stucco.
+- Water intrusion & wood rot: Water penetration into a building usually results in rotting wood, damaged materials and mold.
+Negligent construction may allow water intrusion into wood, brick, stone, or stucco siding.

 Other construction defect claims we handle include: